darksidemilk/FogApi/docs/commands/Update-FogObject.md

 ```

 ### -uri
-The explicit uri to use
+The explicit uri to use if you run into issues, the issues that caused the need for this originally have been resolved, but kept it for safety

 ```yaml
 Type: String